 - Transactional keywords: These keywords are used by searchers when they have an intent of completing some transaction.
 This could be a buy or sell transaction such as “legal services in Washington.”

 - Informational keywords: Searchers use these keywords when they’re looking for some sort of information.
 For instance, “how to file a lawsuit” is an informational keyword.

-But why should you segment your keywords in the first place?
+But why should you segment your keywords in the first place for law firm SEO?

 The simple reason behind this is keyword usage.
 Placing transactional keywords on your service pages is likely to deliver good results as the intent of the page is to sell your law firm services.

 On the other hand, if you’re writing blog content, it will be a good idea to use informational keywords as the search intent there is to give information related to law.

 2.3.
 Start a Law Blog

 Starting a law blog can help you add more helpful content to your site and target more relevant keywords.

 But how can this help with law firm SEO?

 When you add a blog and write blog posts, you’ll likely write on a wide range of topics.
 And here’s where things get interesting.